 Direct Deposit: The Fastest Way to Receive Your Refund

 Direct deposit lets you transfer your tax refund electronically into your bank account for free.
-In addition to not costing anything, the service is easy and safe while also giving you the security that you will receive your funds automatically.
+In addition to not costing anything, the service is easy and safe, and it gives you the security that you will receive your funds automatically.
 With direct deposit, you don’t need to worry about your check getting stolen or lost in the mail.

 How To Set Up Direct Deposit